Proving Trustworthiness in B2B Marketing

 On the contrary, her next question is still one of skepticism—is this for real?
 After all, this point is normally where things start falling apart and turning into the usual self-serving, “Vendor ABC is the leading provider of product XYZ…”

-The next step in the buyer’s journey is to turn this cautious curiosity into real interest.
+In B2B Marketing, the next step in the buyer’s journey is to turn this cautious curiosity into real interest.
 This doesn’t happen over one email.
 It will take several high-quality emails that are consistently on-message to convert curiosity into real interest.

 The first sign of real interest is clicking on links that take the buyer to additional relevant information.
 However, more important than even click-through rates is increasingly high open rates.
 As a potential buyer begins to recognize the brand of this relevant information, she continues to open communication from that source, strengthening both her interest and belief that this might actually be a different kind of vendor.
 That’s how a vendor ends up on the short list of vendors that are invited to present.